lybstore/fedev_test/readme.md

 ### The notourious $scope

-This appilication does not the $scope, click on the link below to find out more http://jonathancreamer.com/working-with-all-the-different-kinds-of-scopes-in-angular/
+This appilication does not use the $scope, click on the link below to find out more http://jonathancreamer.com/working-with-all-the-different-kinds-of-scopes-in-angular/